 4. Watch the sun rise or set at Mount Cook, named after Lieutenant James Cook.

-5. Witness one of the oldest and best preserved lava tube system in the world at Undara Experience.
+5. Witness one of the oldest and best-preserved lava tube systems in the world at Undara Experience.

 6. Explore the abundant corals and spot some turtles at Beaver Reef Dive Site.

 9. Learn more about flying foxes at the Bat Hospital in Atherton.